Brighton and Hove Psychotherapy

 hurt and pain.
 Within a safe space and with a trusted therapist, the couple can hopefully begin to talk about and understand the origins of these feelings.
 This usually leads to partners getting to know each other better and feeling closer as a result.
 With more tools and healthier patterns of relating learnt during the sessions, the couple should feel more equipped to continue working on their relationship even after the therapy has ended.

-Filed Under: Kevin Collins, Psychotherapy, Relationships Tagged With: relationship, Relationship Counselling, therapeutic relationship
+Filed Under: Psychotherapy, Relationships Tagged With: relationship, Relationship Counselling, therapeutic relationship

 March 8, 2021 by BHP Leave a Comment